 The repository instance must be present before starting the MySQL Enterprise Monitor installation.

-It is strongly recommended you use a clean installation of MySQL Server as the Enterprise Service Manager repository.
+It is strongly recommended you use a clean installation of MySQL Server as the Enterprise Service Manager repository and do not use this server for any other purpose.

 You must make several configuration changes to enable it for use as the repository.